 Regular moisture is very important to a morel mushroom's growth.
 Your morel growing area should be about as moist as a wrung-out sponge.
 Watering with captured rainwater is preferred to chlorinated tap water.

 Temperature and Humidity

 Morel mushrooms grow best in cool, moist weather.
-The quintessential spring weather of mild days in the 60's and cool evenings in the 40's with scattered rain and cloudy days will extend the morel growing and harvesting season.
+The quintessential spring weather of mild days with temperatures of 60 degrees to 70 degrees Fahrenheit and cool evenings in the 40s with scattered rain and cloudy days will extend the morel growing and harvesting season.
 Conversely, when the season is dry and hot, morels quickly wither away.

 Varieties of Morel Mushrooms

-The Morchella genus contains a few edible mushrooms with similar looks, taste, and growing requirements.
-The black morel (Morchella elata) arrives first on the scene, preferring sites around ash trees where it grows in large colonies.
+The Morchella genus contains several edible mushrooms with similar look, taste, and growing requirements.
+The black morel (Morchella elata) arrives first on the scene, preferring sites around elm, ash, aspen, or oak trees where it grows in large colonies.
 A couple of weeks later the common morels (Morchella esculenta) sprout, growing singly or in small groups.
 Late morels (Morchella deliciosa) are the last pick of the season, but their small size and infrequent number are a disappointment to those who appreciate its fine flavor.

 When growing mushrooms for consumption, proper identification is critical; in fact, your life can depend on it.
 False morels contain hydrazine compound that decomposes in the body into methyl hydrazine, which can cause liver failure or even death if the mushrooms are eaten raw or are improperly cooked.